 🔐 Data Encryption for Secure Payments

 Our system requires the encryption of sensitive data before it is transmitted.
-This ensures secure handling of information such as user credentials, payment details, or personally identifiable information (PII).
+This ensures secure handling of sensitive information.
 We currently use RSA encryption with a public key provided during request initialization.

 Encryption Overview